EzioDEVio/AzureFunctionClamavKubernetes/README.md

-Azure Function with ClamAV in Kubernetes: Comprehensive Deployment Guide 🚀 This README elaborates on deploying an Azure Function integrated with ClamAV within a Kubernetes environment.
+### 🚀Azure Function with ClamAV in Kubernetes: Comprehensive Deployment Guide 🚀

+This README elaborates on deploying an Azure Function integrated with ClamAV within a Kubernetes environment.
 We'll take you through containerizing your Azure Function, orchestrating its deployment alongside ClamAV in Kubernetes, addressing potential hitches, and optimizing the setup for efficient operation.

 Key Functionality Highlight: